ErwanBarbedor/Plume_-_TextEngine/readme.md

 ## Last bugfix version : 0.11.2
 ### Enhancement
 - Macro name suggestion in case of error like using "foo_bar" instead of "bar_foo", or "fooBar" instead of "barFoo".
+- New error message when trying to include a directory.

 ## Last minor version : 0.11.0
 ### Changes